Pumik developed their loud bark to communicate with shepherds at long distances.

 Pumi And Children

 Curious, vibrant, and friendly, Pumik can be great with kids if properly socialized.
-Starting them off as puppies and making sure that the children they interact with know the proper etiquette for dealing with dogs can go a long way towards ensuring a harmonious relationship with Pumik and the kids in your household.
-Bear in mind that these are herding dogs through and through, and they may have a tendency to treat children as their flock.
-Early and persistent training can reduce the likelihood of them herding and nip at the heels of smaller children.
+Starting them off as puppies and making sure that the children they interact with know the proper etiquette for dealing with dogs can go a long way toward ensuring a harmonious relationship with Pumik and the kids in your household.
+It is always important to remember that these are herding dogs through and through, and they may have a tendency to treat children as their flock.
+Early and persistent training can reduce the likelihood of them herding and nipping at the heels of smaller children.

 Pumik have only recently gotten attention throughout the world, but this breed dates back a long time in their native Hungary, and they share obvious similarities with quite a few breeds.
 These similarities can be most dramatically seen when comparing these dogs to the Corgi, Puli, and Berger Picard.

 - Puli – The similarly named Puli is actually believed to be a descendant of the Pumi.
 As a smaller variety of herding dog, they’re known for their unique coats which resemble a large and dense bundle of yarn.

 - Berger Picard – Pumik are believed to share a lineage with French herding dogs like the Berger Picard.
 These larger dogs have the same confidence and work ethic of the Pumi, but they tend to have a more mellow personality, making them appropriate for less active homes.

 - Corgi – The Corgi is technically two separate breeds, but both share the size, purpose, and energetic optimism of the Pumi.
 They may not have the same woolly coats, but they’re plenty adorable in their own right.